 A registered cat breeder MUST have a prefix, which is the name the cattery is registered, with the appropriate cat council.
 This registration means that they have a commitment to producing kittens of a certain standard in accordance with the (CFA AND TICA)

-If a breeder can not provide you with their registered name and the cat council who holds the registration.
-Chances are that these breeders aren’t approved breeders.
+If a breeder can not provide you with their registered name and the cat council that holds the registration.
+Chances are that these breeders aren’t approved, breeders.

 You need an authorized breeder to produce this robust breed and to make sure their practices are ethical and aren’t going against the animal cruelty laws regarding the sphynx breed.

 3. FIFe (Fédération Internationale Féline).

 Warranties are often only offered by registered breeders who are confident in their work in selecting kings and queens for breeding.
 These breeders offer a 1-year warranty against congenital defects.

 In the case of death within this timeframe, the cat’s remains will be tested, and if the cause was due to the defect than you are within your warranty to get another cat or sometimes money back ( if the breeder is willing ).